DinoChiesa/dotnet-xslt-service/README.md

 [![Clone in CloudShell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/open?git_repo=https://github.com/DinoChiesa/dotnet-xslt-service&ephemeral=false)

+> If you do use Cloud Shell, when the shell starts, make sure you have the
+> latest gcloud command line utility before proceding.
+Run: `gcloud components
+> update`.

 ## Building the demonstrations (locally)

-Open a terminal window on your workstation, and `cd` to the directory containing the content from this repo.
+Open a terminal window on your workstation, or in Cloud Shell, and `cd` to the directory containing the content from this repo.

 To locally build each of [circle](./circle), [claims-simple](./claims-simple), and [claims-with-rules](./claims-with-rules), cd into the appropriate directory and